rafaelcalcada/rvx/tests/spi_manager/README.md

 This directory contains the following tests for the RVX SPI Manager module:

-- `testbench/` - Verilog testbench compatible with Verilator and Vivado
+- `testbench/` - Verilog RTL testbench compatible with Verilator and Vivado
-- `hal_unit_tests/` - Unit tests for RVX HAL functionality related to the SPI Manager
+- `unit_tests/` - Unit tests for the RVX HAL functionality related to the SPI Manager

 ## Testbench